• Skip to main content

 Cauliflower is also very nutrient-dense and contains anti-oxidants.
 Its high fiber quantity makes it perfect for fufu dishes, as it makes you feel full very quickly.

-Chop the cauliflower into medium-sized pieces.
-If using frozen florets, thaw in the microwave for a few minutes.
+1. Chop the cauliflower into medium-sized pieces.
+If using frozen florets, thaw them in the microwave for a few minutes.

-Fold the cheesecloth over and squeeze to drain the water added during blending.
-You might have to squeeze more than once but it's okay if some water is still left in the cauliflower.
+4. Fold the cheesecloth over and squeeze to drain the water added during blending.
+You might have to squeeze more than once, but it's okay if some water is still left in the cauliflower.

-When done is should look a bit like dough but will still be quite soft to the touch and will fall apart if you try to pick it up.
+5. When done, it should look a bit like dough but will still be quite soft to the touch and will fall apart if you try to pick it up.

-Carefully pour it from the cheesecloth into a pan on medium heat and stir for a few minutes till it begins to thicken.
+6. Carefully pour the mixture from the cheesecloth into a pan on medium heat and stir for a few minutes until it begins to thicken.
 Add the psyllium husk and stir with a wooden paddle.

-As you stir, mold the fufu into a roundish shape and when the consistency is like a paste, you know you're done.
-You can refrigerate for an hour if you want a firmer consistency or just eat as is.
+8. As you stir, mold the fufu into a roundish shape.
+When the texture is a bit firm but stretchy, the fufu is done.
+If you want a firmer consistency, refrigerate for an hour, or just eat it as is.

 This creates 2 servings depending on how much you want to eat.
 You can, of course, eat it all in one go, but I assure you, that will be very hard as this dish is loaded with fiber and you will be full about halfway through.